yy/dviz-course/w11-geo/W11Lab.md

 </svg>
 ```

-This will create an SVG image with width 300 and height 300 and draw circle centered at (40,40) with radius 30.
+This will create an SVG image with width 300 and height 300 and draw a circle centered at (40,40) with radius 30.

 **TODO**:

-- Draw two more circles and change the center of the two circles to (140,140) and (240,240)
+- Draw two more circles and change the centers of the two circles to (140,140) and (140,240)

 ```javascript
 <svg width="300" height="300">